|Wild Garlic poking through soil & leaf mulch|

-Once in full swing this plant carpets woodland floors, streams & riverbanks, greening with it's beautifully soft, shiny, smooth oval leaves & scenting the air with it's powerful fragrance - to the unwary & unobservant eye, this is the way it first makes it's presence known.
+Once in full swing this plant carpets woodland floors, streams & riverbanks, greening with it's beautifully soft, shiny, smooth oval leaves & scenting the air with it's powerful fragrance - to the unwary & unobservant eye, this is the way it first makes it's presence known, via the olfactory.
 Just about everyone in the UK will have a location within 10 minutes walk or drive where WG grows.
 Take care if you've never picked it before, there are a couple of toxic plants that tend to grow with or alongside WG and these are Lily of the Valley and Arum Lily (Lords & Ladies).
-Lily of the Valley bears a striking resemblance, Arum Lily does too but only when first emerging (once its leaves fully open there is no mistaking.
+Lily of the Valley bears a striking resemblance, Arum Lily does too but only when first emerging (once its leaves fully open there is no mistaking); if the plant you pick doesn't hum of garlic then it's not wild garlic!
 Exercise mindful harvesting when picking WG, don't just grab & tear handfuls and throw them hotch-potch into your bag or container (this is when you could inadvertently pick the toxic ones alongside), take your time, be selective and gentle.
-If in any doubt, the unmistakeable aroma of garlic will help guide you and if I remember correctly there are no garlic smelling plants that are toxic.
+If in any doubt and as earlier mentioned, the unmistakable aroma of garlic will help guide you and if I remember correctly there are no garlic smelling plants that are toxic.

 do so as soon as the flower petals have dropped off, too late in the